-For some time I’ve been toying with whether or not to write this column.
+For some time I’ve been toying with whether or not to write this column on bed sheets.
 You can see I’ve made my decision.
 Here’s a little backstory to explain my conflict.

 When it comes to bedding, I am particular.
 It’s not a matter of decor or brand.
 It’s the way the sheets feel.
 They have to be smooth and wrinkle-free.
 The sheets have to breathe and not stick to me.
 But they can’t be slick, slippery, crunchy or noisy, either.
 The weave has to be tight and they can’t feel like sandpaper.